mattermost/docs/source/administration/prev-config-settings.rst

 *Removed in March 16, 2017 release*

-For deployments seeking additional tracking of system behavior using Segment.com, you can enter a Segment WRITE_KEY using this field.
-This value works like a tracking code and is used in client-side Javascript and will send events to Segment.com attributed to the account you used to generate the WRITE_KEY.
+For deployments seeking additional tracking of system behavior using Segment.com, you can enter a Segment ``WRITE_KEY`` using this field.
+This value works like a tracking code and is used in client-side Javascript and will send events to Segment.com attributed to the account you used to generate the ``WRITE_KEY``.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"SegmentDeveloperKey": ""`` with string input.                                                                           |